kfjahnke/envutil/README.md

 And if the i-line contains fields which envutil does not process, they are simply ignored.

+## --pto_line LINE          add (trailing) line of PTO code

+PTO format is good to specify things like source images.
+At times editing or producing a given PTO file is laborious, and if all that's needed can be expressed in one or a few lines of PTO code on the command line this is the option to use.
+You can pass as many PTO lines as you want by passing this argument repeatedly.
+The effect is precisely the same as if you added the PTO lines to the PTO script passed with --pto - and if you did not pass a PTO script, only the lines given with pto_line option(s) are used.
+Internally, pto_line arguments are simply collected and passed to the PTO parser after a PTO file, if there is one, so there is no special magic here.
+Any 'facet' arguments are processed after the 'pto' and 'pto_line' arguments - this is relevant if you need to refer to source images by number.
+See the example given in the text for the --single option for an example!

 ## --solo FACET_INDEX       show only this facet (indexes starting from zero)

 This is mostly useful when processing PTO files. envutil ignores all